-During the 17th century Edinburgh’s Old Town suffered major overcrowding.
-The city walls built to protect its residents meant it couldn’t expand outwards, so instead houses were packed in more tightly and grew upwards to eight stories high.
+During the 17th century, Edinburgh’s Old Town suffered major overcrowding.
+The city walls which had been built to protect its residents meant there was no space for it to expand outwards.
+So instead houses were packed in more and more tightly, and grew upwards to eight stories high.
 A web of narrow side streets called closes led off the Royal Mile, which could be locked up at each end at night to keep the undesirables out.

-The 17th century city authorities were worried about losing trade to Edinburgh’s New Town, so decided to build a grand new Royal Exchange.
-And they found the perfect spot opposite St Giles Cathedral, with just one small problem – the streets of houses already there.
-But rather than knocking them down, they took the top floors off and used the lower floors as the foundations for the Royal Exchange.
+The 17th century city authorities were worried about losing trade to Edinburgh’s New Town, so they decided to build a grand new Royal Exchange.
+And they found the perfect spot opposite St Giles Cathedral.
+There was just one small problem – the streets of houses that were already there.
+But rather than knocking these houses down, they took the top floors off and used the lower floors as the foundations for the Royal Exchange.

-Accompanied by a costumed guides (ours was poet Robert Ferguson – aka John), we headed down a dark staircase from the visitor’s centre and emerged into a labyrinth of underground streets connecting claustrophobic low-ceilinged rooms.
-The street angles steeply towards the old Nor Loch at the bottom of the hill.
+Accompanied by a costumed guides (ours was poet Robert Ferguson – aka John), we headed down a dark staircase from the visitor’s centre and emerged into a labyrinth of underground streets connecting buildings with claustrophobic low-ceilinged rooms.
+The street angles steeply down towards the old Nor Loch at the bottom of the hill.

 The tour took us through a series of rooms, and along the way we heard the stories of the close’s residents, from gravediggers to murderous mother-in-laws – and including Mary King herself.
-Closes were named after prominent citizens and in the 1630s Mary was a fabric merchant and property owner who set up her own business after her husband died.
+Closes were named after prominent local citizens and in the 1630s Mary was a fabric merchant who set up her own business after her husband died.
 Impressive for a woman at that time.

-A gruesome legend has it that the gates at the ends of the close were locked and plague victims were left to die.
-But in reality the area was quarantined but food and water was brought in, until finally the last residents left – one way or another – and the close was abandoned in 1645.
+A gruesome legend has it that the gates at the ends of Mary King’s Close were locked and plague victims were left to die.
+But in reality the area was quarantined with food and water brought in, until finally the last residents left – one way or another – and the close was abandoned in 1645.

-After 40 years people started moving back in to the close, but there were many tales of spooky sightings, from disembodied floating heads to a woman in black.
-Could it be the ghosts of plague victims who refused to leave home – or maybe it was just hallucinations brought on by clouds of methane rising from the Nor Loch?
+After 40 years, people started moving back in to the close, but there were many tales of spooky sightings, from disembodied floating heads to a woman in black.
+Could it be the ghosts of plague victims who refused to leave home?
+Or maybe it was just hallucinations brought on by clouds of methane rising from the Nor Loch?
 Either way many ghost hunters have been lured to the close to search for spirits over the years, including a Japanese psychic who claimed to have met a young girl called Annie in one of the rooms.

-Visitors have reported hearing footsteps in empty rooms and unexplained chills.
-The infra-red camera used to capture pictures of visitors has even caught a translucent figure in the background late at night after the building was closed.
+Visitors have reported hearing footsteps in empty rooms and feeling unexplained chills.
+The infra-red camera that’s used to capture pictures of visitors has even caught a translucent figure in the background late at night after the building was closed.
 Though as the tour ended we emerged back into the light without spotting any ghostly apparitions.
-But we did get a few laughs, a few shocks and a warts-and-all insight into 17th century Edinburgh life.
+But we did get a few laughs, a few shocks and a warts-and-all insight into one of the darker sides of the city’s history and 17th-century underground Edinburgh life.